What is Video Metadata? (The Complete 2026 Guide)

 • The three main types are Administrative (dates/permissions), Descriptive (title/keywords), and Structural (organization).

-• Proper metadata management is critical for Video SEO and organizing large content libraries.
+• Proper metadata management is important for Video SEO and organizing large content libraries.

 • You can edit basic metadata using your operating system, or use advanced tools like ExifTool and MediaInfo for detailed management.